 Many brands these days implement an omnichannel approach, but not all possess a clear strategy.
 To perfect your customer experiences, it’s necessary to determine in advance how channels should be used, who will manage them, and how they can be tested for efficiency.
 Here are five essential steps toward optimizing your omnichannel strategy.

-Do many customers call you for service?
-Are customers receptive to marketing information on your social channels?
 Knowing the answers to such questions can help you decide how channels should be used.
 For example, large call volumes might mean that it’s necessary to implement customer service on faster, more cost-effective channels such as live chat, Facebook, or Twitter.
 And if customers are most eagerly responding to brand content on social channels, more time should be invested here rather than SMS or email, for example.

 If you have amazing service on multiple channels, let your customers know.
 Keep your channel information updated at all times so that people know how and when to reach you when they search for you online.
 For example, your website should prominently feature all your channels of service and mention support hours when applicable.